2023 DATES & PRICING

 How is camper medication handled?

 - We have a medication administration form that will be sent to each family.
 Each person bringing medication to camp must fill it out prior to arrival.
-Upon arrival it must be turned in to the health center.
+Upon arrival it must be turned in to the nurse.
 The health center staff organizes and files these forms and logs it all.
 We will send you the Medical Administration form with instructions prior to camp starting.
 These forms must be as accurate as possible so as not to slow down the process.

 What if my camper has medication?